BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/04/index.md

 #### 5. Visit The IDE

-Your Chromebook is now ready.
+Your Chromebook is now ready to access your IDE.
 That was easy, right?
-Type the link below (or copy and paste) into your address bar to check out your IDE!
+Type the link below (or copy and paste) into your address bar to check it out!

 <p style="text-align:center"><cmd><a style="color:white" href="https://code.barnabasrobotics.com">https://code.barnabasrobotics.com</a></cmd></p>